Nuremberg, Germany: 5 Reasons to Visit

 Nuremberg Germany

-We learned that the city was about 90 percent destroyed during WWII.
+The city was about 90 percent destroyed during WWII.
 The controversial decision was made to rebuild in the original style of old Germany with the red roofs.
 Apparently some people still object, but I think the reconstructed buildings hold so much charm.

 Nuremberg Germany